 The two major concerns of the customer are cheating and student authentication.

 It is clear that trusted proctoring solutions have become essential tools in online education for authenticating the identities of online students, assuring that students are taking exams without cheating, and assessing student performance effectively.

 The Higher Education Opportunity Act of 2008 in the US requires colleges and universities to verify the identity of students to ensure those who register for an online course are the ones who participate.

 More than 500 universities in the US including Arizona State University, California State University use online proctored exams.
-MOOCs like edX and Coursera also make use of online proctoring.
+MOOCs like edX and Coursera also make use of online video proctoring.

 3. Certifying Agencies- Oracle, MS, etc

 Certifying agencies are using online proctoring for the following benefits: